-In this scenario, messages produced to queue2 by producer2 are dispatched between consumer0 and consumer1 by the load-balancing mechanism.
+In this scenario there is only two message consumers listening on queue0 and queue1.
+Messages are sent on queue1 and queue2, messages produced to queue2 by the second producer are dispatched between the two consumers by the load-balancing mechanism.